verrazzano/verrazzano/install-olcne.md

 kubectl wait --timeout=20m --for=condition=InstallComplete verrazzano/my-verrazzano
 ```

-Run the following command to monitor the console log output of the installation:
+To monitor the console log output of the installation, run the following command:
 ```
     kubectl logs -f $(kubectl get pod -l job-name=verrazzano-install-my-verrazzano -o jsonpath="{.items[0].metadata.name}")
 ```

 ### 5. Verify the Verrazzano install
 Verrazzano installs multiple objects in multiple namespaces.
-All the pods in the `verrazzano-system` namespaces in the `Running` state does not guarantee, but likely indicates that Verrazzano is up and running.
+All the pods in the `verrazzano-system` namespaces in the `Running` state, does not guarantee, but likely indicates that Verrazzano is up and running.
 ```
 kubectl get pods -n verrazzano-system verrazzano-admission-controller-84d6bc647c-7b8tl   1/1     Running   0          5m13s